dustinrue/ControlPlane/README.txt

 - /server/admin/ contains all administration scripts
 - /server/admin/symbolicate.php needs to be copied to a local mac, and the url has to be adjusted to access the scripts on your server

-Server Installation:
+SERVER INSTALLATION:

-- Copy the server scripts to your web server
+- Copy the server scripts to your web server:
+  All files inside /server except the content of the /server/local directory
 - Execute the SQL statements from database_schema.sql in your MySQL database on the web server

-Server Database Configuration:
+SERVER DATABASE CONFIGURATION:

 - Adjust settings in /server/CONFIG.PHP:
     $server = 'your.server.com';            // database server hostname
     $loginsql = 'database_username';        // username to access the database